theolivenbaum/resin/README.md

 # ResinDB
-In-process document database with full-text search and pluggable storage engine.
+ResinDB is a in-process document database with full-text search and loosely coupled storage engine.
+ResinDB may be used as a data store on its own or solely for the purpose of creating an index into your data store.

 ## No schema
 You can store documents with variable number columns/fields.